wp-plugins/facebook-fan-box/readme.txt

 - CONNECTIONS: The number of fans to display in the Fan Box.
 Specifying 0 hides the list of fans in the Fan Box.
 You cannot display more than 100 fans.
 (Default value is 10 connections.)

-- width: The width of the Fan Box in pixels.
+- WIDTH: The width of the Fan Box in pixels.
 The Fan Box must be at least 200 pixels wide at minimum.
 (Default value is 300 pixels.)

-- WIDTH: The URL to your own style sheet (more info: http://wiki.developers.facebook.com/index.php/Fb:fan).
+- CSS: The URL to your own style sheet (more info: http://wiki.developers.facebook.com/index.php/Fb:fan).

 - IFRAME: If you are unable to use JavaScript method for some reason, you can use add a Fan Box using an HTML iframe tag.